Another year, another batch of books.

 A prime example being Applebaum’s current country of residence, Poland, in which Law and Justice’s (PiS) narrow electoral victory in 2015 paved the way for a wide range of inherently anti-democratic laws and policy decisions.
 Indeed, almost immediately upon assuming power, PiS created both visible and invisible enemies by neatly injecting conspiracy theories into the public discourse whilst simultaneously attacking the free press before blatantly installing hand-picked judges, promptly swinging the courts in their favour.

 These events, and those which followed, has made Poland a prime example of how, given the right circumstances, both well-educated and well-off citizens can dramatically and fundamentally change their opinion.
-Applebaum both asks and seeks to answer a single question:
+Applebaum both asks and seeks to answer a single question: Why?

 At its core, Applebaum argues, authoritarianism appeals to people for whom complexity and discussions are uncomfortable and change is inherently suspicious.
 Ultimately, the notion of feeling unfairly treated—perhaps cheated out of something otherwise felt deserved—is sufficient.
 Indeed, a person need not be deeply ideologues nor heavily engaged in politics, they merely need to feel cheated.

 A rigged and uncompetitive system sounds bad if you want to live in a society run by the talented.
 But if that is not your primary interest, what’s wrong with it? — Anna Applebaum on authoritarianism.